 Battery-powered E-cigarettes, vaporizers, vape pens, atomizers, and electronic nicotine delivery systems may only be carried in the aircraft cabin (in carry-on baggage or on your person).
 Check with your airline for additional restrictions.

-Remove all electronic cigarette and vaping devices from carry-on bags if checked at the gate.
+Remove all electronic cigarettes and vaping devices from carry-on bags if checked at the gate.

-One book of safety (non-strike anywhere) matches are permitted as carry-on items, but all matches are prohibited in checked baggage.
+One book of safety (non-strike anywhere) matches is permitted as carry-on items, but all matches are prohibited in a checked bag.

 Lighters, which contain “butane”

-are prohibited in both hand carry on and checked baggage
+These are prohibited in both hand carry on and a checked bag

 Samsung Galaxy Note 7